qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

 Migration from %{Desktop} 2.x
 *****************************

+%{Desktop} 3.0 introduced some major changes to the internals of qooxdoo's desktop widget system: Before, each Widget consisted of (at least) three DOM elements and their `JavaScript object representations <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.html.Element>`_: Container, content and decorator.
+In an effort to improve UI performance and decrease memory load, this was reduced to **just one content element**.

+While most modifications were made "under the hood", affecting mostly internal APIs, some manual adjustments to existing applications based on 2.x may be required if custom themes and/or layouts are used.

 General Information
 ===================

 * Widgets no longer have decorator, container or protector elements
-* IE 7 is no longer supported since ``box-sizing: border-box`` is used to size DOM elements
+* **Internet Explorer 7 is no longer supported** since ``box-sizing: border-box`` is used extensively
-* Some theming features no longer have fallback implementations for legacy browsers
+* Some theming features no longer have fallback implementations for legacy browsers (see below for details)

 Custom Themes
 =============